Sunday, November 19, 2006

-Back at the camp, we prepare for departure, then head for the air strip at 10:20.
-A plane is to pick us up at 11:00, but it’s 15 minutes late.
+Back at the camp, we prepare for departure, then at 10:20 head to the air strip.
+A plane is to pick us up at 11:00, but it's 15 minutes late.
 We get aboard for the 40-minute flight to Savuti Camp, but find several intermediary stops have been added to the itinerary -- Mombo Camp and Kings Pool Camp -- and the travel time is an hour, forty-five minutes.
 We are met by our guide, Ronald, and the drive to the camp takes about a half hour.

 We get back to the camp late, maybe 8:30.
 Dinner is served at 9:00.
 It's delicious!

 I'm tuckered when we get back to our tent.
 There's no time for any entries in the journal.
 I go straight to bed!

 Wake-up call: 5:00.
 Light breakfast: 5:30.
 Drive: 6:00.